CLRWhales/FK_ML/README.md

 # FK_ML
-leanring machine learning using FK transforms
+learning machine learning using FK transforms

+This is a record of my learning Pytorch implementations to build AI detectors to find whales in large DAS data sets.